Physical Therapy & Sports Medicine Center

 Physical Therapy & Rehabilitation located in Greenbelt, MD & Olney, MD

 Your hips are large weight-bearing joints.
 The structure and function of your hips make them susceptible to conditions that cause hip pain.
 If you have hip pain, the team at Physical Therapy & Sports Medicine Center can help.
 They offer a wide range of therapies and treatments to ease hip pain and improve joint function.
-Schedule an appointment by calling the office in Greenbelt, Olney, Bowie, Riverdale, Glen Burnie, Laurel, or Silver Spring, Maryland, or booking online today.
+Schedule an appointment by calling the office in Greenbelt, Olney, Bowie, Riverdale, Glen Burnie, Laurel, Maryland, or booking online today.
 Same-day and next-day appointments are available.

 Hip pain includes any discomfort you feel in and around your hip joint.
 Your hip is a ball-and-socket joint that connects your pelvis to your upper leg and is held together by ligaments, muscles, tendons, and cartilage.

 Any problem with one of the components that make up your hip may cause pain.
 The location of your hip pain helps determine the cause.

 For example, pain inside your hip or groin usually means there’s a problem with the joint itself.
 Pain outside the hip may indicate a problem with the muscles, ligaments, or tendons that surround your hip.

 You can also develop hip pain from conditions that affect your back, such as sciatica.

 You can develop hip pain from overuse, an acute injury, or general wear-and-tear that occurs with age.
 Common causes of hip pain include:

 - Sprains and strains

 If you have hip pain, schedule a consultation with the team at Physical Therapy & Sports Medicine Center.